diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 and therefore had to be manually fixed.
-This would have been a significant part of the work, and even then it would never cover all versions of all used libraries, and it was one of the reasons this approach was abandoned.
+This would have been a significant part of the work, and even then it would never cover all versions of all used libraries, and it was one of the reasons this approach was abandoned, since it was neither scalable nor sustainable.

-The full list of reasons for abandoning this approach, as well as related discussion, can be found in @results:user-controlled-taint and @discussion respectively.
+The full reasoning for abandoning this approach, as well as related discussion, can be found in @results:user-controlled-taint and @discussion respectively.